Elena' s AI Blog

 Creating a personal access token

-We created a GIT repository, set up its connection with Github, committed and pushed changes, and learned how to get repository status and log information.
+Git is a distributed version control system that, once configured with a remote on GitHub or Bitbucket, lets you commit, push, pull, and track every change to your codebase.
+We created a Git repository, set up its connection with Github, committed and pushed changes, and learned how to get repository status and log information.
 In the next post, I will go into the collaborative usage of GIT with multiple users.

 Did you like this post?
 Please let me know if you have any comments or suggestions.